Unboxed-Software/solana-course/content/intro-to-onchain.md

 )
 ```

-## There are multiple ways to build on chain, but we recommend Anchor.
+## There are multiple ways to build onchain, but we recommend Anchor

 You currently have two options for on-chain program development: